What is vision screening?

 What is it used for?

-For infants and children: Your child's provider will use special vision screening tests to look for signs of common eye conditions that need early treatment to prevent long-term loss of vision.
+For infants and children: Your child's provider will use special vision screening tests to look for signs of common eye conditions that need early treatment.
 These eye conditions include:

-- Amblyopia.
-Children with amblyopia have poor vision that usually happens in just one eye.
-It's caused by a problem with how the brain and eye work together.
-It's sometimes called "lazy eye."
-Amblyopia is the most common cause of vision loss in children.
+- Amblyopia (or "lazy eye"), which causes poor vision in one eye due to a problem with how the brain and eye work together.
+This is the most common cause of vision loss in children.

-- Strabismus.
-This condition causes each eye to look in a different direction.
+- Strabismus, which causes each eye to look in a different direction.
 One or both eyes may turn in ("cross-eyes") or turn out ("walleyes").
 If strabismus isn't corrected, it can cause amblyopia and permanent eye damage.

-- Presbyopia (only in middle-aged adults and older), this condition makes it hard to see things up close.
+- Presbyopia, a condition that makes it hard to see things up close.
 It's a normal part of aging that makes the lens of the eye less flexible.
-Presbyopia often begins around age 45.
+This condition often begins around age 45.

 Why do I need vision screening?

-Babies and children need regular vision screening.
+Babies and children need regular tests to check the health of their eyes.
+Once your child is over the age of three, they will usually start getting regular vision screening.
 This helps find and correct vision problems before they affect learning or cause permanent vision loss.
 Ask your child's provider how often your child should have vision screening tests.
-In general:
+They may need them more often if they:

 - Newborns should be checked for eye infections and signs of other eye disorders.